aesy/easy-bits/README.md

 `Chrome 26+` `Firefox 4+` `Safari 5+` `Opera 12+` `Internet Explorer 8+` `Edge` `NodeJS 1+`

 ## Contribute
-Use the issue tracker to report bugs or add feature requests.
-Pull requests are more than welcome, just make sure compiliation still works (`npm run build:prod`), linting pass without errors (`npm run lint`) and all tests still pass (`npm run test`) beforehand.
+Use the [issue tracker](https://github.com/aesy/Easy-Bits/issues) to report bugs or make feature requests.
+Pull requests are welcome, just make sure compiliation still works (`npm run build:prod`), linting pass without errors (`npm run lint`) and all tests still pass (`npm run test`) beforehand.
 Check the list of issues below if you want to contribute but don't know where to start!

 ## Issues
 * No performance tests.